peter6468/Project2/README.md

 From here they can create, take or view previous results of a survey they've taken.

-If they choose to click "Create a Survey", they are presented with a screen to make the required adjustments to do so.
+If they choose to click "Create A New Survey", they are presented with a screen to make the required adjustments to do so.

 ![Image](public/images/file-5.png)